ad9311/xpense/README.md

 ### Prerequisites

 This web app uses ruby 3.0.1.
 Make sure you are using the correct version. `rvm use 3.0.1`</br>
-Then check ruby version `ruby --version`</br>
+Then check your currently ruby version with `ruby --version`</br>
-PostgreSQL should be installed before using this.
+PostgreSQL should be installed previously.
 Make sure that it is install by entering the following command on the terminal `postgres --version`</br>
-If no version provided you will need to install it.
+If no version is provided you will need to install it.
 [Get PostgreSQL](https://www.postgresql.org/download/).

 ## Getting Started

-To get started first clone this project by using the following command
+To get started, first, clone this project by using the following command:

 ```
 git clone https://github.com/ad9311/xpens.git
 ```

-Then change directory into the project's directory `cd xpens`</br>
+Then change directory into the root folder `cd xpens`</br>
-Before starting the application you will need to run a few commands:</br>
+Before launching the application, you will need to run a few commands:</br>

 ```
 bundle install